Pilgrim Airlines Flight 458: Investigation and aftermath

 Due to the fire breaking out immediately after the attempts to deice the windshield, the alcohol smell detected by the first officer just before the smoke started to appear, and the liquid, flowing nature of the fire in the passenger cabin, the National Transportation Safety Board (NTSB)'s investigation focused on the windshield washer/deicer system.
 (Note: Pilgrim Airlines removed the washer/deicer system from all their DHC-6s two days after the accident.)

 This system consisted of a polyethylene reservoir holding up to 1.5 USgal of isopropyl alcohol, an electric pump, and nozzles to spray the alcohol onto the windshield, with Tygon tubing running from the reservoir to the pump and from the pump to the spray nozzles.
-The accident aircraft's washer/deicer had a history of leakage resulting from the Tygon tubing's incompatibility with isopropyl alcohol, exposure to which caused the ends of the tubing to become hardened and misshapen; the degraded tubing ends no longer fit tightly to their attachment points, and could sometimes separate completely.
-To fix this leakage, maintenance personnel had to periodically cut off the hardened, misshapen ends of the tubing and reattach the newly-shortened tubing (eventually shortening the tubing enough to require that more tubing be spliced on in order for the tubing to reach its attachment points without stretching).
-The procedures used by Pilgrim Airlines (and approved by de Havilland) at the time of the accident allowed the tubing to be secured to its attachment points by wrapping the connections with safety wire, and did not require the use of a clamp to hold the connection in place.
+The aircraft's washer/deicer had a history of leakage resulting from the Tygon tubing's incompatibility with isopropyl alcohol, exposure to which caused the ends of the tubing to become hardened and misshapen; the degraded tubing ends no longer fit tightly to their attachment points, and could sometimes separate completely.
+To fix this leakage, maintenance personnel had to periodically cut off the hardened, misshapen ends of the tubing and reattach the newly-shortened tubing, eventually shortening the tubing enough to require that more tubing be spliced on in order for the tubing to reach its attachment points without stretching.
+The procedures used by Pilgrim Airlines, and approved by de Havilland, at the time of the accident allowed the tubing to be secured to its attachment points by wrapping the connections with safety wire, and did not require the use of a clamp to hold the connection in place.